-The Rowton Peak hike is arguably TDLT’s “signature” hike for the Royal Gorge acquisition.
+The Rowton Peak hike with its spectacular vistas is arguably TDLT’s “signature” hike for the Royal Gorge acquisition.
 The route to Rowton Peak is in an area of Royal Gorge where there are a number of crisscrossing cross-country ski trails made more complicated by a number of unsigned “use” trails.
 There are numerous ways to get to Rowton Peak, one of the best vistas on the entire Royal Gorge property.

 The route described below is probably the least complicated way to the Peak.
 Some of the trail intersections have very tall Royal Gorge trail signs; other intersections have no signage.
 Because of these unsigned trail intersections, use of a GPS device to track distances from the trailhead can be very helpful.
-Most of the trails in this part of the Royal Gorge property are multiuse, please respect others use of the trails.
+Most of the trails in this part of the Royal Gorge property are multiuse, please respect other’s use of the trails.

 Park at the Hoelter Hall Trailhead.
 For directions to the trailhead, see the HOW TO GET THERE on the Royal Gorge Overview page.

 From the Hoelter Hall Trailhead, starting at the kiosk at the far end of the parking area, turn left uphill and south onto the trail.
 In a short distance, this feeder trail merges with one of the main Royal Gorge ski trails.
 Bearing left, follow this main trail generally north and parallel to the paved Soda Springs Road, which is below and to the left.
 In 0.4 of a mile, the trail descends and crosses a creek with a large culvert.
 Another trail comes in from the left.
 Cross the culvert bearing right at this junction.
 A couple hundred yards after the culvert the trail comes to a four-way intersection.
 Go straight and uphill.
 There is a Royal Gorge sign marking this as the Claim Jumper Trail.
 Claim Jumper is a gentle climb lined with seasonal wildflowers.